Director, Centre for Education Research and Innovation

-Associate Professor, Departments of Clinical Neurological Sciences and Oncology
+Professor, Departments of Oncology, Clinical Neurological Sciences, and Family Medicine

 MD, Dalhousie University

 Why Medical Education?